androidx/androidx/docs/do_not_mock.md

-# Do Not Mock, AndroidX
+# Do Not Mock

-All APIs created in AndroidX **must have a testing story**: how developers should write tests for their code that relies on a library, this story should not be "use mockito to mock class `Foo`".
-Your goal as API owner is to **create better alternatives** to mocking.
+All APIs created in Jetpack **must have a testing story**: how developers should write tests for their code that relies on a library, this story should not be "use Mockito to mock class `Foo`".
+Your goal as an API owner is to **create better alternatives** to mocking.

 ## Why can't I suggest mocks as testing strategy?

-Frequently mocks don't follow guarantees outlined in the API they mock.
+Frequently, mocks don't follow guarantees outlined in the API they mock.
 That leads to:

 *   Significant difference in the behavior that diminishes test value.